| Pipes can be manufactured from steel, aluminum,

 thicknesses for threading.
 High cost has eliminated these

-the market, except for special applications.
+materials from the market, except for special applications.

 The heating and air-conditioning industry generally uses